drj11/pypng/README.txt

 INSTALLATION

-PyPNG requires Python version 2.3 (and that's all), or any compatible higher version.
-It works best on Python 2.4 and above.
-It can be used on Python 2.2, but some things do not work.
+PyPNG requires Python version 2.4 (and that's all), or any compatible higher version.
+It can be used on Python 2.3, but some things may not work.

 PyPNG also works on Python 3.x if you use the 2to3 tool which it should do automatically (this support is very recent, and preliminary).